 You control how fluffy it feels by zipping or unzipping the panels on each side of the pillow.
-It's made of 100% polyester.
-We can't really figure out what makes it special and it's our least favorite of the three pillows Purple sells.
+It’s made of 100% polyester.
+We can’t figure out what makes it special, and it’s our least favorite of the three pillows Purple sells.

-It came to us a little lumpy and surprisingly reviews from their own customers (or people who were given a free pillow to review) weren't always stellar.
+It came to us a little lumpy, and surprisingly, reviews from their customers (or people who were given a free pillow to review) weren’t always stellar.

-For some reason, Purple doesn't really like king or queen sizes of pillows.
-In fact, they skip right over the queen to the king.
+For some reason, Purple doesn’t like king or queen sizes of pillows.
+In fact, they skip right from the queen to the king.
 But only the Purple Plush even comes in king (as of this writing).

 Materials: Smart Fluff